hanezu/resume-2025/edit-me/content/papers/00-fast-nonlinear-image-unblending.md

   - Huachun Zhu
 ---

-Nonlinear blend modes (e.g., overlay, multiply) enable rich visual effects but lack fast algorithms to decompose existing bitmaps into editable semi-transparent layers.
-We introduce a neural-network-based method that splits an image into linear and nonlinear alpha layers based on user-specified palettes and blend modes.
-Our approach runs 370× faster than the state-of-the-art iterative optimization method while matching or surpassing its reconstruction quality.
+Nonlinear blend modes (e.g., overlay, multiply) enable rich visual effects but lack fast algorithms that decompose existing bitmaps into editable semi-transparent layers.
+We introduced a neural-network-based method that splits an image into linear and nonlinear alpha layers based on user-specified palettes and blend modes.
+Our method runs 370× faster than the state-of-the-art iterative optimization method while matching or surpassing its reconstruction quality.